-"Player Registration Link" (Player must already be selected by a Town Program team)(A Participation Waiver must be e-signed during the registration)
+"Player Registration Link" (SEE ABOVE INFO first) (Player must already be selected by a Town Program team)(A Participation Waiver must be e-signed during the registration)

 2024 League Fees were sent to MCBR Town Directors and are posted to the League Fee Page of this website (Private Page Coaches can see while logged in).

 Note: the 8u-12u bat rules are the same as last year.
 Any youth USSSA/BPF bat and any youth USA Bat of any size barrel can be used.
 Each standard comes in several barrel sizes.
 13u and up players can only use BBCOR -3 and players cannot use BBCOR -3 for 8u-12u.